-Answer: Let’s answer your first question first.
+ANSWER: Let’s answer your first question first.
 The person or entity that Christ will marry is the church of God, which is composed of truly repentant and faithful believers.
 He marries the church in Revelation the 19th chapter.
 As the true bridegroom, He not only has prepared himself for the marriage but has also cleansed and prepared the bride for the glorious wedding (Ephesians 5).
 When He marries there will be great rejoicing in heaven!
-For example, Revelation 19 reports rejoicing in heaven when God’s kingdom takes control of the world and the bride is revealed:
+For example, Revelation 19 reports rejoicing in heaven when God’s kingdom takes control of the world and the wedding of the saints is revealed.

-Hence, it should be no surprise that the guests at the wedding supper are righteous Christians, as per the next verse: "'Blessed are those who are called to the marriage supper of the Lamb!'"
-(Revelation 19:9)
+Hence, it should be no surprise that the guests at the wedding supper are righteous Christians who praise and bless God, and call attention to the blessing of being part of the Lamb's marriage supper (Revelation 19:9).

 Those who wish to be saved respond to the command, "Come," just like the Bride does, in Revelation 22:17.
-Notice also that the great city of God, the New Jerusalem, where Christians will live forever with God the Father and the Son, is called the bride of Christ in Revelation 21:9 - 10.
+Notice also that the great city of God, the New Jerusalem, where Christians will live forever with God the Father and God the Son, is called the bride of Christ in Revelation 21:9 - 10.
 Paul in Ephesians makes an analogy between a man married to a woman and Christ and the church (Ephesians 5:23, 31 - 32).